-iPhone 14 colours: All the iPhone 14 and 14 Pro colours
+iPhone 14 colours: All the iPhone 14 and 14 Pro colours available

-(Pocket-lint) - Each year Apple refreshes its lineup of flagship iPhone models, and each year that entails a little bit of a switch-up in terms of colours, with new hues taking centre stage.
+Each year Apple refreshes its lineup of flagship iPhone models, and each year that entails a little bit of a switch-up in terms of colours, with new hues taking centre stage.

 If you take into account both the regular iPhone 14 models and the iPhone 14 Pro options, you have quite a few colours to pick from, so we've gathered them all for you right here.

-Scroll down to see each one in turn, so that you can choose which you like the best if you're thinking of picking up an iPhone yourself in the next few months.
+Scroll down to see each one in turn, so that you can choose which you like the best if you're thinking of picking up an iPhone.

 iPhone 14 and iPhone 14 Plus colours

-This year Apple ditched the iPhone mini and instead launched a plus-sized variant of its phone, and the two models share the same range of colour choices.
+Apple ditched the iPhone mini in 2022 and instead launched a plus-sized variant of its phone, and the two models share the same range of colour choices.
 This means that whether you pick the iPhone 14 or 14 Plus, you'll get the same range of colours.

-On these models you get a shiny glass back to the phone, with two camera lenses, and the sides of the phone are in a matte aluminium.
+On these models you get a shiny glass back to the phone, with two camera lenses, and the sides of the phone are finished in a matte aluminium.

-The colour options - using Apple's own fancy names - are blue, purple, midnight, starlight and Product(Red).
+The colour options - using Apple's own fancy names - are Blue, Purple, Midnight, Starlight and Product(Red).

-Like last year's iPhone 13 colours, that gives you five to choose from.
+Like the iPhone 13 colours, that gives you five to choose from.

 Blue